 Gordon says that often times, providing an example like this helps companies to move forward.
 “It helps them start thinking of parts in that modular way, and to begin to understand how to build a fixture that’s better than the traditional one they had, using the modular components they already own.”

 For companies that manufacture large parts, the design services that come with a modular solution can be just as important as the modular components themselves.
 With over 30 years of fixturing experience, we’ve fixtured thousands upon thousands of parts.
 Among them, very large parts in industries that will want to take note of this new system:

-We’re in the final stages of readying the 8024 system for launch.
-The system will offer a full array of precision modular components, from 2mm spacers to 6000mm baseplates and 1,800mm angles.
+The 8024 System was introduced in the fall of 2021, and offers a full array of precision modular components, from 2mm spacers to 6000mm baseplates and 1,800mm angles.

-“The system will enable manufacturers of even the largest parts to eliminate bottlenecks that commonly occur when a part goes to milling,” says Ellig.
-“You’ll be eliminating all the extra time it takes to set up a large fixture, and that means you can start decreasing downtime and increasing productivity.
+“The system enables manufacturers of even the largest parts to eliminate bottlenecks that commonly occur when a part goes to milling,” says Ellig.
+“You eliminate all the extra time it takes to set up a large fixture, and that means you can start decreasing downtime and increasing productivity.
 Those are efficiencies that haven’t been that easy to access for those making large parts before.
 And unlocking that access with this system,” he says, “is exactly what we were hoping to achieve.”

 Ask our fixturing specialists to design an 8024 fixture for your part.
 Click here to upload your CAD files and we’ll contact you soon with more details.